Skip to content

 For an employer with more than 50 employees a 5% charge will be implemented regardless of the age of the apprentice which in this case would be £1,100.

-A levy paying company will pay the full cost of the apprenticeship from their levy account which in this case would amount to £22,000.
+A levy paying company will pay the full cost of the apprenticeship from their levy account which in this case would be £22,000.

 To discuss apprenticeship course fees in more detail or for more information on recruiting an apprentice, please contact 01603 773365 or apprenticeships@ccn.ac.uk.